RobertAhlin/emx-seeder/README.md

 Codeanywhere workspace got really slow and at one time it went offline and I wasn't able to start the Jupyter Notebook again.
 Just got 403 error.
 After half a day trying to solve it, I switched to VS Code.
 So that was also a couple of hours learning how to set that up.

+### Jupyter Notebook

+The work of taking care of, cleaning and sorting data was made using Jupyter Notebooks.

 # Deployment

 ## IDE and hosting.